goreleaser/goreleaser/www/docs/customization/hooks.md

 === "PRO"
     !!! success "GoReleaser Pro"
-        Global after hooks and the additional options in before hooks are [GoReleaser Pro features](/pro/).
+        Global after hooks and the additional options in before hooks (`dir` and `env`) are [GoReleaser Pro features](/pro/).

-    With [GoReleaser Pro](/pro/), things are a bit more flexible: you can specify the dir, environment variables and also global after hooks:
+    The `before` section allows for global hooks that will be executed before the release is started.
+    Likewise, the `after` section allows for global hooks that will be executed before the release is started.

+    The configuration is straightforward, here is an example will all possible options:

     ```yaml
     # .goreleaser.yml